idangdev/aplikasi-phonebook/README.md

 If you want to clone this project.
 Please create your own MySQL database with the following details:

-id      INT           NOT NULL AUTO_INCREMENT name    VARCHAR(100)  NOT NULL number  VARCHAR(100)  NOT NULL
+id      INT           NOT NULL AUTO_INCREMENT, name    VARCHAR(100)  NOT NULL, number  VARCHAR(100)  NOT NULL

 Hopefully useful for your learning.